A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: Numerical Results

 \subsection{$p$-Multigrid as stand-alone solver}

 Table \ref{tab:4} shows the number of V-cycles needed to achieve convergence using different smoothers for all benchmarks.
-As expected, the number of V-cycles needed with Gauss-Seidel is in general independent of the mesh width $h$, but strongly depends on the approximation order $p$.
+For the first three benchmarks, the number of V-cycles needed with Gauss-Seidel is in general independent of the mesh width $h$, but strongly depends on the approximation order $p$.
 For some configurations, however, the use of Gauss-Seidel leads to a method that diverges, indicated with $(-)$.
-The $p$-multigrid method was said to be diverged in case the relative residual exceeded $10^{10}$ at the end of a V-cycle.The use of ILUT as a smoother leads to a $p$-multigrid which converges for all configurations and exhibits both independence of $h$ and $p$.
+The $p$-multigrid method was said to be diverged in case the relative residual exceeded $10^{10}$ at the end of a V-cycle.
+In general, the use of ILUT as a smoother leads to a $p$-multigrid which converges for all configurations and exhibits both independence of $h$ and $p$.
+Only for the third benchmark, a logarithmic dependence in $h$ is visible for $p=2$.
 Furthermore, the number of iterations needed for convergence is significantly lower.

+For Poisson's equation on the unit cube, the $p$-dependence when Gauss-Seidel is adopted as smoother is stronger compared to the dependence for the twodimensional benchmarks.
+Furthermore, the number of iterations slightly decreases for smaller values of the meshwidth $h$.
+The number of iterations needed with ILUT as a smoother, is effectively independent of the approximation order $p$.